 A Message from the Chairman

-Abington Hospital’s Department of Surgery is organized into 12 divisions, including the General Surgery Division that consists of 6 sections including: Advanced Laparoscopy, Bariatric, Colorectal, Surgical Oncology, Trauma and Critical Care, and Vascular Surgery.
+Abington – Jefferson Health’s Department of Surgery is organized into 12 divisions, including the General Surgery Division that consists of 6 sections including: Advanced Laparoscopy, Bariatric, Colorectal, Surgical Oncology, Trauma and Critical Care, and Vascular Surgery.
+Throughout the course of five years, our residents rotate at Lansdale Hospital, Thomas Jefferson University Hospital, CHOP, and Temple University Hospital for unique clinical experiences.
+In addition, PGY4 residents have the option of completing a one month rotation away; typically in the specialty they are interested in pursuing.

 The General Surgery Residency Program utilizes the Surgical Council on Resident Education’s This Week in SCORE curriculum as the basis for our educational conferences (held during protected learning time) and also has a robust simulation curriculum for basic and advanced laparoscopic and open surgical skills development.
 We have also recently initiated a robotic surgery curriculum to support resident participation on robotic procedures.